 When you run in a fasted state, your body has less glycogen (and thus less glucose) available to fuel the activity.
 Instead, it must tap into your body’s fat stores to create cellular energy.
 Fat can be converted into cellular energy through fatty acid β-oxidation and ketone synthesis.

 For some runners, the physiological effect of fasted running – increased fat burning – is the main reason they engage in this practice.
-However, other people slip into the routine of fasted running for gastrointestinal or time reasons.
+However, other people slip into the routine of fasted running for gastrointestinal or schedule reasons.

 Next, let’s discuss the reasons why active individuals may choose to run in a fasted state.